anas-araid/vscode-infinite-workspace/README.md

 ##### ⚠️ Disclaimer

 > This is just a work in progress proof of concept.
-Currently used only for experimental purposes so it's not optimized for production use, yet.
+Currently used only for experimental purposes so it's not optimized for daily use.

 # VS Code Infinite Workspace